mozilla-ai/agent-factory/src/agent_factory/tools/README.md

 tool's filename and description seem relevant, read its `.py` file to understand the implementation, parameters, and usage before configuring the agent to use it.

-> General Note on LiteLLM and API Keys:
+> General Note on any-llm and API Keys:
-> The functions using LiteLLM (e.g., for OpenAI API calls) require API keys to be configured in your environment.
+> The functions using any-llm (e.g., for OpenAI API calls) require API keys to be configured in your environment.
 > For OpenAI, one would set the `OPENAI_API_KEY` environment variable.